balderdashy/sails-docs/concepts/Testing/Testing.md

 ##### mocha.opts

 This file is optional.
-You can use it to hold mocha configuration as described here: [mocha.opts](https://mochajs.org/#mochaopts)
+You can use it as an alternative to command-line options for specifying [custom mocha configuration](https://mochajs.org/#mochaopts).

-The default timeout for test cases in Mocha is 2 seconds.
-Increase the timeout value in mocha.opts to make sure your app lifts with enough time to finish your first test.
+There is one option that is worth paying a bit of extra attention to.
+The default timeout in Mocha is 2 seconds.
+This works fine for most test cases, but depending on how often you have your tests lifting and lowering Sails, you may need to increase the timeout value in mocha.opts to make sure Sails lifts in time to finish your first test.
 For example:

 ```bash
 --timeout 10000
 ```

-> **Note**: If you are writing your tests in CoffeeScript be sure to add these lines to your `mocha.opts`.
+> **Note**: If you are writing your tests in a transpiled language such as CoffeeScript (`.coffee` files instead of `.js` files), you'll need to take an extra step to configure Mocha accordingly.
+For example, you might add these lines to your `mocha.opts`:
 >
 > ```bash
 > --require coffee-script/register